telerik/RpsTrackerBlazorReportingStart/README.md

-Chapter 3 guides you in the process of designing a basic report using the [Standalone Report Designer](https://docs.telerik.com/reporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview) and integrating it into a sample Blazor application.
+Chapter 3 guides you in the process of designing a basic report using the [Standalone Report Designer](https://docs.telerik.com/reporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview) and integrating it into a sample Blazor application using the Blazor Report Viewer.

 Chapter 4 shows some more advanced scenarios of report customization and also shows how to work with the alternative [Web Report Designer](https://docs.telerik.com/reporting/designing-reports/report-designer-tools/web-report-designer/overview) that is used to embed report creation into your web applications.
 [Globalization](https://docs.telerik.com/reporting/globalization/overview) of the reports is also covered.

-Chapter 5 teaches how to better style your reports.
+Chapter 5 teaches how to better style your reports by creating style rules and setting different style properties of the report items.

 ## **Contribution**